 Guide

-Next.js revenue attribution
+Next.js revenue attribution for fast-moving founders

 The goal is simple: install tracking, capture key funnel events, connect revenue, and make channel decisions from the same dashboard.